AbdelrahmanZayed/PCA-GLUE_Ultrasound_Elastography/README.md

 https://ieeexplore.ieee.org/document/9091615

-It is very easy to test this code, you will simplt need to:
+It is very easy to test this code, you will simply need to:

 1-Download the whole zip file and extract it. \
 2-Run the example_phantom.m file using Matlab. \